arduino/docs-content/content/learn/04.electronics/10.power-pins/power-pins.md

 ---
-title: 'Understanding Power Pins and Connectors of Arduino Boards'
+title: 'Powering Alternatives for Arduino Boards'

 description: 'Learn more about the power pins and connectors of Arduino® boards in this article, their main characteristics, and how to use them correctly.'
 tags:
   - Power